tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </p>

 <p>
   The ease with which the layout went together was great.
-As I knocked this out I was able to start identifying potential plugins to socket in and provide behavior that wasn&#8217;t built-in, such as view counts and code highlighting.
+As I knocked this out I was able to start identifying potential plugins to socket in and provide behavior that wasn't built-in, such as view counts and code highlighting.
 </p>

 <h3>